arthurdarma/477/ProjectPlan.md

 and providing real-world context to the analysis.
 All three datasets will be downloaded in CSV format.

+In addition to these primary datasets, we may include the Consumer Price Index (CPI-U) from FRED to adjust median household income and housing prices for inflation, ensuring all values are comparable in real terms.
+This will help provide a more accurate picture of affordability over time.
+To improve interpretability, data will also be standardized by indexing both income and housing prices to a common base year (e.g., 1980 = 100).
+This allows percentage growth comparisons across decades.
+Each dataset’s metadata including variable names, frequency, and units will be documented in a shared data dictionary to support transparency and reproducibility.

 ## Data Lifecycle Approach
 This project will follow the data lifecycle model introduced in class.
 Data will first be acquired from FRED through CSV downloads and stored in a